nshlapo/CompArchLab2/WRITEUP.md

 ## Fault Injection

-Our injectable failure mode is that the input conditioner failes to actually "condition" the input, and rather passes its input signal straight through.
-This could be due to a manufacturing error which resulted in the input wire being shorted to the output.
-We simulate this by putting our entire input conditioner in an if-else block, where if `fault==0` we condition the input as normal, otherwise we assign output to input.
+Our injectable failure mode is that the input conditioner failes to actually "condition" the input, and rather always outputs 0.
+This could be due to a manufacturing error which resulted in the input wire never being soldered to the output.
+We simulate this by putting our entire input conditioner in an if-else block, where if `fault==0` we condition the input as normal, otherwise we assign output to 0.
 A circuit representation of this fault is shown below.

 ![](pics/faulty_conditioner.jpg)